 >> Read also: Can You Use Rubbing Alcohol in an Alcohol Stove?

 - Unstoppable ash production, however; the briquettes could build up an amount of ash, which could be a bit tearfully cleaning out your gears.
 This isn’t much what you may think of but still fits on the list.

 - Sometimes could be difficult to light up.
 One thing I so much hate about briquettes is that it takes more time to light compared to normal traditional charcoal or wood.

 - The awful chemical smell, however; for people with a smelling sensitivity have claimed to smell the binding additives in briquettes.
 And for many, the reverse is the case, as they have also claimed to never smell a difference.

-Ultimately, you can burn charcoal in a wood stove, but it is not the best option as to what other experts are saying.
-When you burn charcoal in a wood stove, these three issues will probably arise; lower efficiency, premature clinker, and greater smoke.
+Ultimately, you can burn charcoal on a wood stove, but it is not the best option what other experts are saying.
+When you burn charcoal on a wood stove, these three issues will probably arise; lower efficiency, premature clinker, and greater smoke.